 It Is Exclusionary: While most people within the restaurant industry do enjoy alcohol, not all of your staff does.
 For those who do not drink or perhaps more importantly those concerned they might have an issue with drinking, not partaking in this shift drink excludes them from the team.
 Those who stay behind see this person excluding themselves from the group.
 This is also exclusionary for those who are not old enough to legally consume a shift drink.

 Liability Issues: There are a fair number of concerns with liability when you offer a shift drink.
-You are responsible in most jurisdictions for those that consume alcohol at your restaurant.
+You are responsible in most jurisdictions for those that consume alcohol at your restaurant, says attorney from the Law Lavin firm.
 This applies to those who work for you as well.
 These liabilities increase when you are providing free shift drinks.
 Even beyond the legal ramifications, the moral ramifications are large if one of your staff members were to have an accident after consuming a shift drink at the end of the night.

 Theft Risk: Your staff is often friends with the bartender who serves them a shift drink.
 The bartender’s income is at least in part contingent upon tips and tip outs from these employees in many cases.
 This creates a significant potential for over-pouring or offering a second free drink.
 This happens far too often and can be seen as a stand of solidarity against the owner or manager.
 The honest bartender is placed in an awkward position that is unnecessarily treacherous.